dbselect/dbselect/README.md

 select * from employee
 ```

-However if we want to select some specific columns only (say name and hire_date) then we need to pass a dictionary object containing a `'columns'` key with `'name,hire_date'` as value
+However if we want to select some specific columns only (say name and hire_date) then we need to pass a configuration object (a dict) containing a `'columns'` key with `'name,hire_date'` as value

 ```python
 sql = dbselect.generate('employee', {'columns': 'name,hire_date'})